BlessingUb/bank-tech-test/README.md

 # Bank Tech Test - ruby
 This is a project to practice my OO design and TDD skills while maintaining good code quality.

-the project allows one to create an account, deposit money into the account, withdraw from the account and also print statements.
+This project allows one to create an account, deposit money into the account, withdraw from the account and also print statements.

 ## Specification